-Tetra Tech Planning provided planning and technical consultancy to South West Scotland’s award-winning woodland retreat, Wetlands Country Park.
+Tetra Tech Planning provided planning and technical consultancy to South West Scotland’s award-winning woodland retreat, Westland Country Park.
 Our work helped secure a new holiday lodge, caravan, and camping site – the positive outcome of which led the client to commission a second phase of development involving 45 more lodges.

 Photos courtesy of Westlands Country Park